mahdiabqari/mahdiabqari/README.md

 # About Me:
-I'm Mahdi<br>A web developer<br>I have been working in the field of website <br>development with JavaScript for about 2 years<br>You can see My projects and My resume below
+I'm Mahdi<br>a web developer<br>I have been working in the field of website <br>development with JavaScript for about 2 years<br>You can see My projects and My resume below

 ## 🌐 Socials: